Columbus Delano: Historical legacy

 Delano's career prior to becoming Secretary of the Interior was not known for any scandals, nor has he been implicated in the Crédit Mobilier scandal.
 Historians, however, are critical of Delano's overall tenure as Secretary of the Interior, especially for his loose anti-reform administrative style and for allowing corruption to permeate the department.
 As such, Delano was at odds with many of Grant's other Cabinet members, including Secretary of State Hamilton Fish, Secretary of Treasury Benjamin Bristow, and Attorney General Amos T. Akerman.
-The corruption under Delano in the Bureau of Indian Affairs, an agency within the Interior Department, in particular eventually led to the end of agency being part of the political appointee and career civil servant systems and pushed it toward bureaucratization.
+The corruption under Delano in the Bureau of Indian Affairs, an agency within the Interior Department, in particular eventually led to the end of the agency being part of the political appointee and career civil servant systems and pushed it toward bureaucratization.
 Delano later defended his reputation by saying that the Interior Department was difficult to manage due to its expanding size and its many offices with disparate functions.

 Indian advancement

-In March 1869, President Grant appointed Ely S. Parker, a Seneca Indian, to Commissioner of Indian Affairs serving under both Secretary of Interior Cox and Secretary of Interior Delano.
+In March 1869, President Grant appointed Ely S. Parker, a Seneca Indian, to commissioner of Indian Affairs serving under both Interior secretaries Cox and Delano.
 Although there was resistance to his appointment, the Senate confirmed Parker could legally hold office, and he was confirmed by the Senate.
 During Parker's tenure, lasting until August 1871, Indian wars decreased significantly from 101 in 1869 to 58 in 1870.

-145 years, 5 months, 16 days later after Delano left office in 1875, Delano's position as Secretary of Interior was finally filled in by a Native American in 2021.
-On December 17, 2020, President elect Joe Biden announced that he would nominate Deb Haaland to serve as Secretary of the Interior.
-She was confirmed by the United States Senate on March 15, 2021, by a vote of 51–40.
+In 2021, some 145 years after Delano left office in 1875, the position of secretary of the interior was first filled by a Native American.
+On December 17, 2020, president-elect Joe Biden announced that he would nominate Deb Haaland to serve as secretary of the interior.
+She was confirmed by the Senate on March 15, 2021, by a vote of 51–40.
 Following her swearing-in on March 16, she became the first Native American to serve as a Cabinet secretary and the second to serve in the Cabinet, after Republican former vice president and Kaw Nation citizen Charles Curtis.